 96% |

-Club World Cup average attendances: How full were the stadiums during the group stages?
+Club World Cup average attendances: How full were the stadiums during the group stage?

-The attendance at the Club World Cup during the group stages was a mixed bag.
-While the tournament started strongly with 61,000 fans in attendance at the Hard Rock Stadium for Inter Miami vs Al Ahly, there have been plenty of alarming attendance figures.
+The attendance at the Club World Cup during the group stage was largely poor.
+While the tournament started strongly with 61,000 fans in attendance at the Hard Rock Stadium for Inter Miami vs Al Ahly, there were plenty of alarming attendance figures.

 Across the 48 games played during the group stage, only 25 of them were played at a stadium which was more than 50% full.
-The stadium that has been left the emptiest so far has been the Inter & Co Stadium for the match between Ulsan vs Mamelodi Sundowns, where the stadium was only at 13% of its capacity.
+The stadium that was left the emptiest was the Inter & Co Stadium for the match between Ulsan vs Mamelodi Sundowns, where the stadium was only at 13% of its capacity.

 Another notable conclusion we can draw from the group stage attendances is that Inter Miami and Lionel Messi have had a positive impact on the interest in football in South Florida.
-The Hard Rock Stadium has consistently been close to capacity in six of the seven matches played there so far, with the only exception being the match between Mamelodi Sundowns and Fluminense on 25 June.
+The Hard Rock Stadium was consistently close to capacity throughout the tournament, with the only exception being the match between Mamelodi Sundowns and Fluminense on 25 June.

 The same can't be said for all parts of the country, though, suggesting that Messi has more work to do if he is to truly make the USA fall in love with ‘soccer'.
-The Mercedes-Benz Stadium in Atlanta struggled throughout the group stages, with the highest attendance here being the 40,392 that showed up to watch Man City dismantle Al Ain.
+The Mercedes-Benz Stadium in Atlanta struggled throughout the group stages, with the highest attendance being 40,392, which watched Man City dismantle Al Ain.

-During the group stages of the Club World Cup, each stadium was, on average, 54% full.
+During the group stage of the Club World Cup, each stadium was, on average, 54% full.

 Lincoln Financial Field |